dstibbe/axon-cargo/README.md

 ### Tag: minimal
 This tag contains the following:
 * Minimal Axon spring boot configuration
+* Two simple commands
-* A command that initiates an aggregate
+** One that initiates an aggregate
+** Other modifies the aggregate
-* A corresponding creation event
+* Two corresponding events
 * A test showcasing this
 * A console runner that sends a command